 – SaaS Developer: develops specifically for the cloud, or transitions traditional offers to the cloud environment

 – Marketplace Partner: typically small companies that have been collected into a marketplace (think Apple) so customers have easy access.

 – Interconnect Partner: The interconnect function has been compared to the next generation of the central office switch, serving as the intermediary between the customer and the cloud.

 The actual evolution to the cloud is different for large enterprise, SMB’s, etc. Best estimates predict that the fastest movement is occurring now – “planting the seeds” so to speak.
-The challenge for partners here is how to time the evolution of their business model to capitalize on the cloud opportunity without crashing the economics of the business.
+Therefore the challenge for partners is how to time the evolution of their business model to capitalize on the cloud opportunity without crashing the economics of the business.
 I personally like to see partners create a separate P&L for cloud business, so they can understand the nature of their risk and reward.
 Not every partner however does this.

 Instead, there is a blending of models – subscription, licensing, on-premises equipment – that is focused on creating and optimizing a seamless performance for the customer.
 This type of “integration” is a new capability.
 Who will teach it?
 Who has the talent and financial bandwidth to learn it and deploy it?

 Think SaaS developers, carriers, global systems integrators (GSIs), managed service providers (MSPs).
 Eco-Partnering, the practice of identifying, qualifying and working with “your partner’s partner,” will be a critical next generation skill.

 Options include: building migration paths into the offer, using data analytics to feed performance back and best practice profiles as a service, engaging the customer service organization as the primary sales team responsible for continued optimization.
 Partners will need to chart their paths based on their unique capabilities.